hoprnet/testing-challenge/README.md

 Note that the running image `expose`s the API ports, there is no port-mapping to the `localhost`!

-## The Challange
+## The Challenge

 With the running cluster it is possible to test the application.
 The challenge is open and will be evaluated based on delivering basic expectations:

 * Test the message transport mechanism
-  * Implement a Python wrapper around the API that will allow to call the send message for a specific node of the cluster in a pythonesque way
+  * Implement a Python wrapper around the API that will allow to call the send message endpoint for a specific node of the cluster in a pythonesque way
   * Idenitfy expected usage and edge cases for the message transport functionality
   * Verify that the message transport over the cluster nodes works correctly
   * Implement the `pytest` tests to thouroughly verify the message transport using the cluster